 25.3.G.1 Process for Restoration of Certain Nonconforming Uses

-In order to restore certain nonconforming uses such as established multi-family dwellings and neighborhood commercial establishments in the Historic Core and Historic Urban Districts, a conditional use approval is required.
+In order to restore certain nonconforming uses and neighborhood commercial establishments in the Historic Core and Historic Urban Districts, a conditional use approval is required.
 In addition to the conditional use requirements, any additional application requirements and approval standards in this section shall be included in the submittal and process.
 Any variance to the standards of this section shall be approved as part of the conditional use approval process.